Last updated: July 10, 2018

 - Request transfer of Personal Information directly to a third party where this is technically feasible.

-You can exercise any of these rights by contacting the HHMI Webmaster.
+You can exercise any of these rights by contacting HHMI.

 7. Information Security